halaalanzi/Cardiovascular-Disease-Classification-Project/Proposal/README.md

 ## Questions
-1. Average age of people who are presence of Cardiovascular disease?
+1. Does the age has any impact on Cardiovascular disease?

 2. What is the sex most affected Cardiovascular disease?